Gunasheela-KS/Custom_object_detection/README.md

 # Custom_object_detection

-The code in this repository implements custom object detection using yolo v5.
+The code in this repository implements custom object detection on image/videos using yolo v5.

 Experiment:
 250 epochs completed in 1.019 hours.